 Federal and state leaders agree that accessibility, affordability and caller-ID spoofing technology have helped create this flood of robocalls.
 Illegitimate businesses and scammers using VoIP or Voice Over Internet Protocol can make thousands of calls per minute – at a low cost – from anywhere in the world.
 Caller ID spoofing technology allows scammers to disguise the source of the call, so the number on your caller ID is often phony.

 In Indiana, most robocalls are illegal regardless of whether or not your number is registered on the Do Not Call list.
 Exceptions include calls from school districts to students, parents or employees and businesses advising employees of work schedules.
 It is legal if a live phone operator first obtains your permission before playing a pre-recorded message.

 The Attorney General’s Office is working hard to identify ways to better trace illegal calls, prosecute violators and combat caller-ID spoofing.

 The Attorney General’s Action Plan

-- The Attorney General’s Office has obtained 124 settlements or judgments since 2009.
-The total awarded to the state since 2009 is more than $19.2 million and the total collected is more than $885,000.
+- The Attorney General’s Office has obtained 142 settlements or judgments since 2009.
+The total awarded to the state since 2009 is more than $20.2 million and the total collected is more than $1.17 million.

-- The Attorney General’s Office has obtained 766 settlements or judgments since 2002.
-In total, the state has collected more than $1.86 million from robocallers and Do Not Call list violators.
+- The Attorney General’s Office has collected more than $2.2 million from robocallers and Do Not Call list violators since 2002.
 Money collected is used to defray the cost of enforcing the state’s telephone privacy laws.

 - In Sept.
-2012, Indiana Attorney General Greg Zoeller conducted a series of roundtable discussions with industry experts, elected officials and consumer groups to find more effective ways to prevent Hoosiers from receiving unwanted calls and text messages.
+2012, the Indiana Attorney General conducted a series of roundtable discussions with industry experts, elected officials and consumer groups to find more effective ways to prevent Hoosiers from receiving unwanted calls and text messages.